emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

     \end{pmatrix}.
     $$

+    However, this is not the only $\mathbf P$ we can choose.

 To generate the coherent forecasts $\tilde{\mathbf y}(t)$, we use [the summing matrix](timeseries-hierarchical.data.md#summing-matrix) to map the bottom level forecasts to base forecasts of all levels[^Hyndman2021][@Rangapuram2021-xi]